 Third, get over yourself and get a "blue man"!

-When Susan Duncan, of Bend, Ore., was a registered nurse in the neuro-rehab unit of a west coast hospital in the '70s, she got so ticked off at the "life sentences" summarily handed to patients released from rehab into homes from hell or nursing homes that she enrolled in design schooL Today she's the CEO of ADAptations with 30 years of experience in designing and consulting for access and independence.
+When Susan Duncan, was a registered nurse in the neuro-rehab unit of a west coast hospital in the '70s, she got so ticked off at the "life sentences" summarily handed to patients released from rehab into homes from hell or nursing homes that she enrolled in design schooL Today she's the CEO of ADAptations with 30 years of experience in designing and consulting for access and independence.

 Duncan is passionate about universal design and the solutions it offers.
 Surprisingly, she hopes there will never be laws or codes requiring its use.
 Good design should be voluntary, she says, and she thinks universal design needs a little editing.
 She's working on that, and meanwhile holds the patent on a cool device that can help you and your builder "measure twice" or even 20 times before you build.
 Doing it right the first time could be the most affordable move you'll make.